owoaria/UnEssay-Project/README.md

 ## How did I make this?
 > [!WARNING]
-> I am about to get very nerdy.
+> Programmer Language Below :D

 To start off, I always like to make a layout, meaning I start to code the basic structure and leave placeholders where necessary.
 So, for example: